AfterShip/aftership-apps-woocommerce/readme.txt

 ###ALL-IN-ONE WooCommerce ORDER TRACKING
 Automatically import your tracking numbers to AfterShip, so you can get current tracking info for all your shipments from shipping providers at your WooCommerce store in one place
+**The AfterShip admin portal is now available in German, French, Italian, and Spanish.**

 ###SMART DASHBOARD
 - Filter shipments by dates, statuses, carriers, shipping providers, and destination